 9 The Sony Typecorder, a self-contained, battery-powered “portable office” about the size of an issue of BYTE.
 The unit stores both voice and text (up to 120 pages) on a microcassette and can dump text to a printer or transmit it over telephone lines.

 11 Tandon displayed an 8-inch floppy-disk drive that is exactly half the width of conventional units.

 12 A high-resolution display using Cromemco’s Super Dazzler board along with its SDI color-graphics interface.
 The resulting video image can be made from a palette of 2048 colors.

-38 years later, the slide below emerged from my box of photos taken during NCC ’81… this is the professional photographer who took all the photos that were in this piece (inadvertently not credited in the published article, though corrected above).
+38 years later, the slide below emerged from my box of photos taken during NCC ’81… this is the professional photographer who took all the photos that were in the Byte piece (inadvertently not credited in the published article, though corrected above).
 I have fond memories of visiting vendor booths with him, learning about the challenges of a complex trade show environment… with subjects exposed simultaneously to daylight, tungsten, fluorescent, and sodium vapor sources.
 Meet Richard Faverty: